lgonzalezrouco/pti/p4_goREST/README.md

     sudo apt-get install curl

+You need 'git' installed (in order to be able to run 'go get' commands):

+    sudo apt-get install git

 (OPTIONAL) NOTE: If you encounter lock errors with apt-get commands try killing the blocking process:

 	ps aux | grep apt